Our Distracted Minds – Goal interference, digital distraction and brain damage.

 Source – The Distracted Mind – Ancient Brains in a High-Tech World – Adam Gazzaley & Larry D. Rosen

-• In the average office you experience an average of 5 minutes between interruption
+- In the average office you experience an average of 5 minutes between interruptions

 Why are we so easily distracted?